Krio Descendants Union

 The Krio Descendants Union or (formerly) the Creole Descendants Union is an offshoot of the 'Settlers' Descendants Union' which was founded to unite the Creole people and the Oku people during the decolonisation era.
 The Krio Descendants Union was founded as the Creole Descendants Union by George T.O.
 Robinson, a Creole civil servant who served as the first President of the organisation.
-The organization's current president is Mrs. Cassandra Garber, who was a former teacher at the Freetown Secondary School for Girls.
+The organization's current president is Cassandra Garber, who was a former teacher at the Freetown Secondary School for Girls.
 In Freetown, Sierra Leone the union is called the 'Krio Descendants Yunion' in the Krio and it is abbreviated as KDY.

 Settlers' Descendants Union

 The 'Settlers' Descendants' Union' was among the first organizations which organized and united Krios to become politically active despite not being in itself a political party.
 The Settlers Descendants Union was established in 1952 by Johann Christianus Lucan, who served as President of the Union, Ephraim Jonathan Robinson, Vice President, and Nicholas Asgill.
 The Settlers' Descendants Union mounted costly actions in the British Courts against the independence settlement.